 Aero is responsible for the aerodynamic performance of the car.
 This includes in-depth analysis and design of the wing elements for generating downforce and sideforce.
-Analysis of cooling for other components of the car is aero's responsibility as well.
+We also direct the analysis of cooling for other components of the car.

 The goal of the brakes system is decelerate the car without losing stability or steerability.
 The subassemblies of the brakes system include the brake pedal, brake lines, calipers, and rotors.
-The brakes subsystem is also responsible for designing the throttle pedal, which allows the driver to accelerate the car by connecting to the throttle body of the engine through the throttle cable.
+We are also responsible for designing the throttle pedal, which allows the driver to accelerate the car by connecting to the throttle body of the engine through the throttle cable.

 C-Electronics is in charge of three things: making sure that the car's charging system can start the car and keep it running, adapting an ECU onto the engine with all the necessary sensors and components to allow for full tuning and driver capabilities, and providing a robust and reliable data logging system with sensors for all the other subsystems so that they can validate and improve on their designs.

 C-Structures is responsible for the electro-mechanical integration of vehicle systems.
 This includes the design of the dashboard, electronics cooling, and all electronics packaging, mounting, and enclosures.

 Chassis is responsible for integration of all systems on a vehicle level.
 Creating the platform that brings together systems such as suspension, aerodynamics, and powertrain, chassis is the base of the FSAE vehicle.

 The composites subsystem is responsible for manufacturing and process development of all carbon fiber and fiberglass components on the FSAE Combustion and Electric cars.
 Specific parts include: chassis for both cars, battery box, electronics mounts and aero package.
 In general, composites works to further develop the team knowledge base of manufacturing methods for a variety of applications across our cars.